Great Lakes Sport Trainer

 The Great Lakes Sport Trainer is an American biplane trainer and aerobatic aircraft.
 It was originally produced in large numbers before the company building it went bankrupt in the Great Depression in 1933.
 Owing to its continuing popularity, however, it was eventually placed back into production in the 1970s and again in 2011 by WACO Classic Aircraft.

 Development and design

 The Great Lakes Aircraft Corporation of Cleveland, Ohio, produced a design for a small two-seat sports/trainer in early 1929, with the first prototype flying in March 1929.
 The resulting aircraft, designated 2-T-1, was a single bay biplane of mixed, fabric-covered construction and with a tailskid undercarriage.
-Power was by a single 85 hp Cirrus III inline engine (as the Detroit Aircraft Corporation, the holding company for Great Lakes, also held the American rights to the Cirrus, so all Sports Trainers were originally sold with Cirrus engines).
-Initial testing showed that the aircraft was tail heavy, so after the first four aircraft were built, the upper wing was swept back.
+Because Allied Motor Industries, the holding company that owned Great Lakes, also owned the American Cirrus Company, all Sport Trainers were originally sold with Cirrus engines--in the case of the 2-T-1, a single 85 hp Cirrus III inline engine.
+Initial testing showed that the aircraft was tail heavy, and had trouble recovering from a flat spin; to resolve these issues, after the first four aircraft were built, the upper wing was swept back.
+The planes were initially marketed at a price of $4,990, but as the Great Depression set in, to keep units moving, the price was lowered to $3,985.